tracycaldwell/thinkcspy/_sources/Studios/sherlock.rst

 For this studio, we are going to hone our detective skills by finding and fixing the bugs in the following program.

   Sherlock Holmes, in one of his famous "black moods", has locked himself in his Baker Street flat.
 There are only two people on his list of who may enter, Dr. Watson and Inspector Lestrade.
 Everyone else he wants to send away.
+In fact, if Dr. Watson or Inspector Lestrade is even *accompanied* by some other person, Sherlock doesn't want to see the group.

 We've written a program to reflect his wishes, but the code doesn't seem to work at all.
 In fact, it's a hot mess of errors!